-The approach adopted by NPTCBC towards developing an attitude of positive safety behaviour is dependent on the involvement of all employees and stakeholders.
-I, therefore, require effective methods of monitoring and communication to be in place so that all employees can raise safety and health concerns.
+The approach adopted by NPTCBC towards developing a positive health and safety culture is dependent on the involvement of all employees and stakeholders.
+I, therefore, require effective methods of monitoring and communication to be in place so that all employees can raise health and safety concerns.